JeroenBakker/just-attribute/README.md

 - Add out of the box implementation for running attribution models in BigQuery using javascript UDFs
 - Describe how to contribute
 - Add a code style linter/fixer to make contributing easier
+- Set up GitHub action to publish to npm

 Undecided:
 - Whether to log the page URL as part of the interaction, this would allow users to get information about landing pages and how they perform.